Skip to content

 /bin/bash -c "$(curl -fsSL docs.dataflux-func.com/download)"

-If you need to download the DataFlux Func installation package suitable for Raspberry Pi on a PC, specify --aarch64 in the download command
+If you need to download the DataFlux Func installation package for Raspberry Pi on a PC, you need to specify --aarch64 in the download command

 Bash